In this guide we’ll take a look at the best watering cans for the UK market.

 I was fed up with cheap watering cans with loose fitting, plastic roses.
 These products invariably had a very heavy spray that dribbled at the bottom and the rose would often fall off in the middle of watering.
 On deciding it was time for an upgrade the Haws has proven to be the best watering can on the market.

-This delightful watering can, in the shape of a duck, adds a charming ornamental element to the home and garden.
+This Apples to Pears Singing Duck Watering Can adds a charming ornamental element to the home and garden.

-This beautiful metal watering can adds a certain charm to the garden.
+This Moulton Mill Metal Watering Can adds a certain charm to the garden.
 I would probably use this myself but thought that the Haws one was more suited to the battering I am likely to give it.

-This cute little indoor watering can has a 1 litre capacity making it perfect for taking care of houseplants or seedlings.
+This Haws Heritage Watering Can has a 1 litre capacity making it perfect for taking care of houseplants or seedlings.

 The can is a lovely shade of duck egg blue and looks nice sitting on a windowsill when not in use.
 It has a removable rose which can be attached to the can, so you don’t lose it.
 The rose has a nice fine spray making it perfect for seedlings.
 The can is engineered in England from premier grade recyclable plastic so should give years of use and will not have to go to landfill once it is eventually worn out.

-This is a stylish and practical tool for taking care of all your indoor plants.
+This is a stylish and practical watering can for taking care of all your indoor plants.
 Another one of the best small watering cans for indoor watering.

-This fun and funky flamingo watering can will really add something to the tropical garden.
-It is a smallish can that is ideal for children as well as adults.
+This Esschert Design Flamingo Watering Can adds something special to your garden.
+It is ideal for children as well as adults.
 However, it does splash a bit when you pour, so I wouldn’t recommend it for indoor use.
 It also only pours as there is no rose, so it would not be suitable for delicate plants or seedlings.

-If you want something fun for the garden and don’t mind a few splashes, then this is ideal for children and adults alike.
+If you want something fun for the garden and don’t mind a few splashes, then this small watering can ideal for children and adults alike.

-All in all, a good practical can for a very reasonable price.
+All in all, a good practical watering can for a very reasonable price.